Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 ### Today we are going to:

 1. Install Conda via the Miniconda distribution
-2. Learn about activation of the base conda environment
+2. Learn about activation of the base Conda environment
 3. Configure Conda with Software "Channels"
 4. Learn how to:
-    * install tools using conda
+    * install tools using Conda
     * remove tools
     * install a particular version of a tool
     * update tools
-5. How to handle version conflicts!
+5. Learn how to handle version conflicts
     * Conda environments
-6. How to use conda environments
+6. Learn how to use Conda environments
     * Create an environment
     * Add tools to an environment
     * Activate different environments